joyce-chen/persona5-negotiation/index.md

 </table>
 <table>
 	<tr>
 		<th colspan="2">You know...
-If you're willing to let this go...
+If you're willin' to let this go...
 I'll make it worth your while.</th>
 	</tr>
 	<tr>
 		<td>Worth my while...?</td>